josmar-crwdstffng/angular/aio/content/guide/ngmodule-vs-jsmodule.md

 It then configures the `@NgModule` with the following arrays:

 *   `declarations`: The components, directives, and pipes that belong to the NgModule.
-  A new application project's root NgModule has only one component, called `AppComponent`.
+    The root NgModule of a new application project has only one component, called `AppComponent`.

 *   `imports`: Other NgModules you are using, so that you can use their declarables.
   The newly generated root NgModule imports [`BrowserModule`](api/platform-browser/BrowserModule "BrowserModule NgModule") in order to use browser-specific services such as [DOM](https://www.w3.org/TR/DOM-Level-2-Core/introduction.html "Definition of Document Object Model") rendering, sanitization, and location.